What Does an Africa Safari Cost?

 East Africa Safaris - Kenya & Tanzania

 - Kenya – boasts over 30 total National Parks and Game Reserves.
 Most wildlife areas have good access from Nairobi.
-Kenya safaris offer the opportunity to view all of the Big 5 and offers a variety of accommodation options.
+Kenya safaris offer the opportunity to view all of the Big 5 and offer a variety of accommodation options.
 The Masai Mara Game Reserve is a favorite of our travelers.

 - Tanzania – has over 20 National Parks which offer amazing safaris – including the world-famous Serengeti National Park as well as Mahale National Park where you can experience chimpanzees in their natural habitat.